harry7557558/spirulae/implicit3/help.md

 <p><b><i>Y</i>-up</b>: A majority of math textbooks use the <i>z</i>-axis as the vertical axis.
 Check this checkbox if you prefer <i>y</i> as the vertical axis.</p>

+<p><b>Light theme</b>: Check <code>☼</code> to use light background instead of the default dark background.</p>

+<p><b>Clip</b>: Restrict the domain of the function for better visualization and accelerated rendering.</p>

+<p><b>Fixed clip</b>: By default domain clipping changes while zooming to adapt to viewport.
+Check this if you want to keep the function domain consistent.</p>

+<p><b>Field</b>: Visualize scalar field using volume contour lines.
+Use this selector to choose linear contour, logarithmic contour, or no contour.
+Warn that volume rendering can be slow when the function domain isn't restricted, and therefore it's recommended to set a clip when using this feature.</p>

 <p><b>Grid</b>: When checked, this tool will display an adaptive grid on the surface, making it easier to see the size of the object and read the coordinates of a point.</p>

 <p><b>Transparency</b>: Check this if you want the surface to be semi-transparent so you can look through it.
 (Try the "A5 Star" example.)
 Warn that this may decrease the accuracy of the rendering.</p>